 The Xero Z-Trail EV is the successor to the ever-popular Xero Z-Trail.
-Xero's update to a fan favorite brought a slightly thicker footbed and reinforced the side tabs and the nylon webbing, which is made from water recycled water bottles.
+Xero's update to a fan favorite brought a slightly thicker footbed and reinforced the side tabs and nylon webbing made from water recycled water bottles.
 The feel of this sandal is even better than its predecessor, with these upgrades in both sustainability and comfort.

-The composite sole works well but falls short on slimy, wet rocks and tree roots, especially in the midfoot area.
+The composite sole works well but falls short on slimy, wet rocks and tree roots, especially midfoot.
 However, this sandal was designed to provide a barefoot running feel, and when barefoot running, your midfoot is rarely the point of contact.
 That being said, it functions well as a running sandal but less so as an adventure sandal.

 Stability is at the opposite end of the spectrum from minimalist design.
 As expected, the Xero Z-Trail EV underperformed here.
 The heart of a minimalist design is to add as little structure or support or change to how a foot naturally moves when under load.
 The footbed conforms around your foot and moves with it well, but if support is what you are after, a minimalist sandal isn't what you want.

 The tabs that the webbing attaches to are reinforced at the instep.
-This and the minor heel cup do give a rather nice hug-like feel to the sandal.
-Giving this sandal a conforming fit adds some stability for your foot within the sandal.
+This and the minor heel cup give a rather nice hug-like feel to the sandal.
+Giving this sandal a conforming fit adds stability for your foot within the sandal.
 The Z-Trail EV isn't going to move or leave your foot, but it isn't going to give your foot much structural support.
-The Z-Trail EV is designed specifically not to give structural support.
+The Z-Trail EV is explicitly designed not to provide structural support.

-The flexibility of the Z-Trail EV does make it hard to get a snug fit.
-Tightly cinching down the webbing pulls on the rubber and there is some give, making these sandals less ideal for technical terrain where a tight fit is needed.
-Some mild friction across the forefoot causes some hot spots and even a tiny blister when pushed hard over scrambling terrain.
-We feel the Z-Trail EV comes close to a perfect fit, but not quite due to its flexible sole.
+The Z-Trail EV flexibility makes it hard to get a snug fit.
+Tightly cinching down, the webbing pulls on the rubber, and there is some give, making these sandals less ideal for technical terrain where a tight fit is needed.
+Some mild friction across the forefoot causes hot spots and even a tiny blister when pushed hard over scrambling terrain.
+We feel the Z-Trail EV comes close to a perfect fit, but not entirely due to its flexible sole.

 It is clear by now that the Z-Trail EV was designed to hit a niche crowd.
 Its minimalist design paired with ultralight style and construction makes this shoe great for some, but not for all.
 This sandal can still handle moderate trails and inclines, but pushing its limits to the technical side of the spectrum for the average user will fall short.

-The aforementioned traction issues take this sandal out of the running for wet weather activities or water sports.
-While great for trail running, its limited rubber sole doesn't lend itself well to water sports.
-Outside of technical hiking and watersports, these ultralight sandals make for a great companion.
+The traction mentioned above issues takes this sandal out of the running for wet weather activities or water sports.
+While great for trail running, its limited rubber sole doesn't lend itself well to watersports.
+These ultralight sandals make for a great companion outside of technical hiking and watersports.
 Lending itself well to a camp sandal for the backpacker, ultralight urban sandal, or any place your average day takes you.
-The packability and lightweight design of these sandals on or off your feet can easily fit in a backpack or pocket.
-The versatility of these sandals comes not from their technical prowess but from their ability to go with you anywhere.
+These sandals' packability and lightweight design on or off your feet can easily fit in a backpack or pocket.
+The versatility of this footwear comes not from their technical prowess but from their ability to go with you anywhere.

 — Jacob Clark